PS4 PRO Solid State Drive (SSD) Upgrade – The Best Options

 - Long Endurance.
 An SSD can last more than 10 years without undergoing any failure/defect, due to the solid architecture SSDs boast.
 That’s why you can easily find a mainstream-class SSD with a standard 5-year limited warranty.

-After running a bunch of heavy games on PS4 PRO with the stock hard drive in the first round then with an SSD in the second round, the results appeared as seen below:
+After running a bunch of heavy games on PS4 PRO with the stock hard drive in the first round then with an SSD in the second round, the performance benchmarks showed up as seen below:

 |↓↓ Game Title ↓↓||PS4 PRO Stock HDD||PS4 PRO Replacement SSD|